Namibian cuisine: Colonial cookery

 Namibia was settled by German colonists during the nineteenth century, and German influence on white Namibian cookery remains very strong.
 One example of German settler cuisine is Wiener schnitzel.

 Brewing

 Beer was brewed by many indigenous tribes in the territory that is now Namibia.
-The recipes depended on locally available ingredients and were brewed to make for instance sugar beer and honey beer.
+The recipes depended on locally available ingredients and were brewed to make, for instance, sugar beer and honey beer.
 The German brewing tradition continued in colonial German South-West Africa.
-After it quickly proved impractical and expensive to import it from Germany, breweries were established all over the colony.
-However, when after World War I many Germans were deported and an economic depression set in, most breweries went out of business.
+After it quickly proved impractical and expensive to import beer from Germany, breweries were established all over the colony.
+However, after World War I many Germans were deported and an economic depression set in, and most breweries went out of business.

 German lager beers including Tafel and Windhoek lagers are still brewed in the country for domestic consumption and export.